The Wayfinders: Production

 The series is directed by Glen Winter.
 It has Stephen Hall and Mike Jones as producers for Dark Day Pictures.
 It was made in conjunction with Camera 40 Productions.
 The pilot was produced with Arrowstorm Entertainment instead of Camera 40.

 Filming took place in Limerick, Ireland in October 2023.
 Other filming locations have included Knappogue Castle and Cratloe Woods in County Clare, Cahir Castle, and locations near the Rock of Cashel in County Tipperary.
+As of the filming of second season, it was expected to be started around March 2026 and would take place in Utah and Limerick, Ireland but instead started at Charleville Castle, Tullamore, Ireland in April 2026.

 Release

-The series released on Angel Studios on April 28, 2025 worldwide.
+The series released on Angel Studios on 28 April 2025 worldwide.